Gmail and Google Apps limits every admin should know

 Hangouts may have started off as a consumer chat app, but it’s also used by many businesses.
 Do make your users aware that if they’re planning on using Hangouts for collaboration via video calls, each call is limited to a maximum of 15 participants.

 IV.
 Google Groups

-Google Groups are a favoured tool for supporting a community around your product - whether for clients and external users, or your employees.
-This useful collaboration tool also has several restrictions in place; A few of these are - 300 email messages every 5 minutes; users can send a maximum of 1800 messages per hour to a specific group; and there can be 5000 external message recipients per group per day.
+Google Groups are a favored tool for supporting a community around your product - whether for clients and external users, or your employees.
+This useful collaboration tool also has several restrictions in place; A few of these are - 300 email messages every 5 minutes; users can send a maximum of 1800 messages per hour to a specific group, and there can be 5000 external message recipients per group per day.

 Google Docs: Files are limited to 1,024,000 characters, while files converted from other formats have a 50MB limitation.

 Google Sheets: You can have a maximum of 2 million cells in a Google Sheet.
 Additionally, anyone intending to use a Sheet for heavy number crunching should be aware that Google Sheets will time out of if the calculations and formulas become too complex.
 While no limit has been explicitly laid out, Google will warn you that your spreadsheet is about to hit its limits.